jakshin/open-in-terminal/README.md

-It's often handy to switch back and forth between looking at a folder's contents in Finder, and running command-line utilities in it.
+It's often handy to switch between looking at a folder's contents in Finder, and running command-line utilities in it.
 You can switch from command line to GUI with a simple `open .` to view your shell's working directory in Finder, but the reverse isn't as easy.

 *Except now it is!* After installing this app as a Finder toolbar button, you can click its icon in (just about) any Finder window to open a new Terminal window, with your shell's working directory automatically switched to the Finder window's folder.
 Or you can hold the **fn** or **shift** key down as you click, to open the folder in a new Terminal tab, instead of a new window.